 I’ve been to Lofotr three times now and next time I really want to join one of their evening Vikings feasts.
 That looks like a lot of fun!

 We hope you found this guide to Lofotr Viking Museum helpful.
-And don’t forget to check out our other travel guides to the Lofoten Islands and our ultimate Lofoten Travel Guide when planning your Lofoten trip.
+And don’t forget to check out our recommended itinerary to the Lofoten Islands and our ultimate Lofoten Travel Guide when planning your Lofoten trip.

 Lofotr Viking Museum Visitors Information